Geometry and combinatorics via right-angled Artin groups: Translating between group theory and combinatorics

 Setting suppose that $(V,W,q)$ is Hamiltonian.
 Then there is a basis $\{x_0^*,\ldots,x_n^*\}$ consisting of classes dual to the vertices of $\gam$.
 The Hamiltonicity of the triple immediately implies the existence of a permutation $\sigma$ such that for all relevant indices, which immediately implies that $\gam$ admits a Hamiltonian cycle.

 \begin{thm}[See~\cite{FKK2021ham}] Let $\gam$ and $(V,W,q)$ be as above.
 Then $\gam$ admits a Hamiltonian cycle if and only if $(V,W,q)$ is Hamiltonian. \end{thm}

-The reader may check as an easy exercise that the Hamiltonicity of a triple $(V,W,q)$ implies that the triple is in fact pairing--connected, so that if $(V,W,q)$ is Hamiltonian then $\gam$ is automatically connected by Proposition~\ref{prop:pairing-conn}.
+The reader may check as an easy exercise that the Hamiltonicity of a triple $(V,W,q)$ implies that the triple is in fact pairing-connected, so that if $(V,W,q)$ is Hamiltonian then $\gam$ is automatically connected by Proposition~\ref{prop:pairing-conn}.

 Establishing Theorem~\ref{thm:hamiltonian} is tricky, and requires significantly more insight than Theorem~\ref{thm:color-body}, for instance.
 We will attempt to briefly convey the main ideas to the reader in the remainder of this subsection.
 The reader is directed to ~\cite{FKK2021ham} for a full account.